-According to a Forrester report from Q4 2017, there are 4 main activities you should be able to perform through a customer feedback management tool to make sure it aligns with Voice of the Customer programs:
+According to a Forrester report, there are 4 main activities you should be able to perform through a customer feedback management tool to make sure it aligns with Voice of the Customer programs:

 Listening: What are my customers saying about me on all channels?